JEstebanPerez/OpenViduCall_Chat/README.md

     ng test

-and to execute the E2E tests:
+and before to execute the E2E tests, you have to had the application running and then execute this command:

     npx playwright test